-MCU makes every reasonable effort to accommodate students with physical and learning disabilities.
-Students with disabilities must be able to perform the cognitive and physical skills for direct-entry midwifery care as outlined by the MEAC Curriculum Checklist of Essential Competencies which includes MANA Core Competencies and the NARM Skills.
-Please contact the Director of Student Life, Equity, and Access if you have a challenge that requires learning adjustments.
+MCU makes every reasonable effort to accommodate students with disabilities.
+Students with disabilities must be able to perform the cognitive and physical skills for directentry midwifery care as outlined by the MEAC Curriculum Checklist of Essential Competencies, which includes MANA Core Competencies and the NARM Skills.
+Please contact the Director of Compliance to discuss equitable access to MCU programming and academic adjustments.
+Alternatively, use this form to request an adjustment.